Prince Philip Gives Up Driver’s License Three Weeks After Car Accident

 According to the article, the Duke of Edinburgh has already relinquished his license to the police.

 Days after the crash, Philip was seen driving without a seatbelt which triggered lots of criticism.
-As the Inquisitr previously reported, Emma Fairweather, one of the passengers in the car that he hit also claimed that he did not send an apology.
-She was the most injured out of all three and suffered a broken wrist as a result of the collision.
-The driver’s baby who was in the backseat was not hurt at all.
+As the Inquisitr previously reported, Emma Fairweather, one of the passengers in the car that he hit, also claimed that he did not send an apology.
+She was the most injured out of all three involved, and suffered a broken wrist as a result of the collision.
+The driver’s baby, who was in the backseat, was not hurt at all.

-As The Guardian reports, he has since sent a written letter to her, apologizing for his role in the accident.
+As the Guardian reports, he has since sent a written letter to her, apologizing for his role in the accident.

 In the letter, he blamed the sun for affecting his vision on the day and preventing him from seeing the approaching car.